About the foundation «Rofenberg»

 • Professional management of investments

-About the foundation
+About the Foundation

-Characteristics and concept
+Features and concept

 Protection of risk benefits

-• All risks (disability, death and longevity) are fully reinsured with AXA Life Ltd.
+• All risks (disability, death and longevity) are fully reinsured with AXA Life Ltd

-• Full reinsurance of the saving process with AXA Life Ltd. with guaranteed interest
+• Full reinsurance of the saving process with AXA Life Ltd with guaranteed interest

 • The Foundation cannot be underfunded